 - (ii) The above figures pertaining to the Joint Venture Companies are based on the audited accounts for the period ended 31st March, 2016 except for GEC, ACGB, GSEW and Gammon OJSC Mosmetrostroy JV which are based on the un-audited management accounts. - (iii) A Joint Venture Company in the Group, which has executed a License Agreement with its client Mumbai Port Trust (MbPT) for developing a container terminal in Mumbai Port under the BOT scheme, could not commence operations till date due to the non-fulfilment of certain obligations by MbPT.
 The continuing delays for over 5 years has resulted in the account being classified by the lenders as a non performing asset.
 These conditions indicated existence of significant uncertainty and doubt regarding the Joint Venture's ability to continue as going concern and its ability to realise its assets and discharge its liabilities in the normal course.
 However, a process has been initiated by MbPT and the Joint Venture to revive the project by restructuring it from a single cargo terminal to a multi clean cargo terminal.
 This involves both MbPT and the joint venture to determine a mutually acceptable replacement cost of the facilities constructed by the Joint Venture.
 Thereafter MbPT will invite fresh bids for the project.
+The Joint Venture will have a First Right of Refusal to match the preferred bid or accept the replacement cost and exit the project.
 In the interim the Joint Venture has been granted permission by MbPT to operate Roll On Roll Off vessels on trial basis for one year on a revenue share basis.
 The trial commercial operations have commenced since 21st July, 2015.
 The management believes that considering the process initiated by MbPT to revive the project, the financials of the joint venture has been prepared on going concern basis and as such no impairment of the asset is required.